 Widespread financial precarity for women of color with disabilities existed before the pandemic.
 Rooted in existing systemic inequities, COVID worsened the situation and created new access barriers.
 Race, gender, and disability impact financial stability in complex ways.
 Having a disability may increase living costs and limit economic opportunities.
 At the same time, women of color face significant disparities in education, income, employment, financial services, and wealth.
 Faced with institutional barriers that limit earning and wealth building, disabled women of color are more likely to be unbanked, use alternative financial services, have medical debt, lack access to affordable health care, and experience food insecurity.
-Given these challenges and the dire need to address them, this webinar will explore:
+Given these challenges and the dire need to address them, this webinar explored:

 - What immediate changes are needed to help increase the financial stability of disabled women of color?

 - What can we do on-the-ground and systemically to better include disabled women of color and move toward intersectional economic justice?